dmt0768/Beaglebone-black_I2C-DAC/README.md

 With DAC you could see the result using an oscilloscope, ADC, or just LED.

 ## Using
+The Python file gives a simple example of I2C using and provides fast sending a data.
+The smbus2 packege is used.

 ### 1) Preparation

   You should have the recent pip3 version.
 You could upgrade it by command: